-- Involve residents, their family /whānau /care-partner in gathering information for the assessment of delirium risk or diagnosis.
-Involve them in the delivery of the prevention interventions and in planning treatment for residents with delirium. - Have written information for those supporting people at risk of delirium about how they can be involved in helping to prevent and recognize delirium.
-Checkout the resources for older people and for support whānau / care partners in the resources list. - Support the written information with verbal education / discussion. - Make time to discuss needs and preferences in relation to their own care with residents, their family /whānau and other care partners.
-Use the expertise and knowledge of carer partners of people living with dementia: Talk with carers, Obtain information, Personalise care and develop strategies (e.g. using the TOP 5 tool.
-See specific tools/ issues resource list for links to this resource.
-The top 5 tool is also integrated in the South Island Alliance brochure for whānau / care-partners, see the resource list).
+- Involve patients, their family /whānau /care-partner in gathering information for the assessment of delirium risk or diagnosis.
+Involve them in the delivery of the prevention interventions and in planning treatment for patients with delirium. - Have written information for those supporting people at risk of delirium about how they can be involved in helping to prevent and recognize delirium.
+Checkout the resources for older people and for support whānau / care partners in the resources list. - Support the written information with verbal education / discussion. - Make time to discuss needs and preferences in relation to their own care with patients, their family /whānau and other care partners.
+Use the expertise and knowledge of carer partners of people living with dementia: Talk with carers, Obtain information, Personalise care and develop strategies.
+This structured in the TOP 5 tool (see specific tools/ issues section in the resource list for link).
+The top 5 tool questions are also integrated in the South Island Alliance brochure for family / whānau / care-partners (see the resource list for link).

-- Document helpful information gained through discussions in the individual's notes and share them with the team. - Take a look at your facility's visiting policies and culture and identify any changes that would enhance the involvement of relatives and care partners in the care of your facility's residents. - Commission resident and family /whānau /care-partner satisfaction surveys to assess the care environment and quality of care. - Offer information to people who have had delirium and the family / whānau / supportpartner of people who are experiencing delirium to explain delirium and how to help support someone with delirium.
+- Document helpful information gained though discussions in the individual's notes and share them with the team. - Take a look at your facility's visiting policies and culture and identify any changes that would enhance the involvement of relatives and care partners in the care of your facility's patients. - Commission patient and family /whānau /care-partner satisfaction surveys to assess the care environment and quality of care. - Offer information to people who have had delirium and the family / whānau / supportpartner of people who are experiencing delirium to explain delirium and how to help support someone with delirium.
 Checkout the resources in the resources list.